Work with File Systems on Oracle Linux

 lsblk

-1. As the root user, run the fdisk -l command to display the current partition table.
-Pipe the output to grep and list all /dev/sd disk devices.
+1. Display the current partition table and pipe the output to grep to list all /dev/sd disk devices.

-Note: The lab system has three disk devices, /dev/sda, /dev/sdb, /dev/sdc.
+Note: The tutorial system has three disk devices, /dev/sda, /dev/sdb, and /dev/sdc.

 • The device /dev/sda is a 46.6 GB disk containing three partitions of various types and sizes: /dev/sda1 is a 100 MB Extensible Firmware Interface (EFI partition), /dev/sda2 is a 1 GB Linux file system, with /dev/sda3 being a 45.5 GB Linux Logical Volume Manager (LVM).